Nick-Mc/TVC/README.md

 # TVC
 ## Thrust Vector Controller Summary
 * This Repository will contain code that enables my thrust vector controller to work and basic a description of my methodology of its design.
+My goal is to have a functioning design by the end of May 2023.
 ## Purchased Components
 * Micro Controller- [Teensy 4.0](https://www.pjrc.com/store/teensy40.html)
   * I chose the Teensy 4.0 because its small for factor makes it easy to use and it has great computational power for it's price.